ocaml-explore/explore/content/workflows/debugging-and-exploring-ocaml-projects/index.md

 Hello, World!
 ```

-`(name example)` is the entry-point and `(libraries batteries)` specifies the other packages you want to use.
+`(name example)` is the entry-point and `(libraries yaml)` specifies the other packages you want to use.
 The `_build` directory is used by dune.
 If you run dune build this will put the executable in `_build/default/example.exe`.
 Now you have all the power of dune if you need it but also adding more packages, changing them, adding more .ml files etc. is straightforward.

 If you are building a library that already uses dune, you can include the name of it in the `(libraries ...)` field and write examples using the library.
 This can help with debugging and can also help with documentation.
 For example, consider we made a simple library called numbers.